The information you’ll need to provide depends on the type of application you are making.

 Record of title

-You’ll need to supply a full record of title with your building consent or project information memorandum (PIM) application that is no older than six months from the application date.
-This information and the plan on your title confirms
+You’ll need to supply a full record of title with your building consent or project information memorandum (PIM) application.
+This should be no older than six months from the application date and include

 - who owns the land,

 - legal description, and

 - any registered rights and restrictions that may have an effect on the proposed building work by preventing or limiting building work within areas of your property title.